matjsz/alf-t5/README.md

 ---

-A neural machine translation system that automatically learns and translates constructed languages (conlangs) based on a small set of translation examples.
+A neural machine translation system framework that automatically learns and translates natural languages and constructed languages (conlangs) based on a small set of translation examples.
 This project uses transfer learning with pre-trained language models to achieve high-quality translations with minimal training data.

 ![Showcase](docs/showcase.png)

-In the example above, **CoAL** learned a language with only 45 examples via transfer learning and augmentation techniques.
+In the example above, **T5** learned a language with only 45 examples via transfer learning and augmentation techniques provided by **ALF** framework.
 The model has also shown positive results for big datasets, as can be seen below on a training task for Portuguese to English questions translation (*special thanks to [Paulo Pirozelli's Pirá: A Bilingual Portuguese-English Dataset for Question-Answering about the Ocean, the Brazilian coast, and climate change](https://huggingface.co/datasets/paulopirozelli/pira)*)

 ![Showcase 2](docs/showcase-2.png)

 ## Features

-- **Automatic Language Learning**: Learns conlang structure, vocabulary, and grammar from translation pairs
+- **Automatic Language Learning**: Learns language structure, vocabulary, and grammar from translation pairs
-- **Bidirectional Translation**: Translates from conlang to English and English to conlang
+- **Bidirectional Translation**: Translates from target language to English and English to target language
 - **Few-Shot Learning**: Requires only a small dataset of translation examples
 - **Parameter-Efficient Fine-Tuning**: Uses LoRA to fine-tune only a small subset of model parameters
 - **Data Augmentation**: Automatically expands limited training data